Menu Close

 Your donation to Change Mental Health, big or small, can allow us to help more people impacted by schizophrenia to get the support they need, when they need it and in a way which works best for them.

-Take on a challenge event so that you can have fun, raise awareness AND raise crucial funding for Change Mental Health all at the same time!
-From 5K Supernova runs and marathons, to zipsliding 1245ft across the River Clyde, we can help you find the challenge event that works for you.
-Take on a challenge for Change Mental Health and help us support more people impacted by schizophrenia across Scotland.
+Take on a challenge event to have fun, raise awareness AND raise crucial funding for Change Mental Health all at the same time!
+From 5K Supernova runs to zipsliding over the Clyde, we can help you find the challenge event that suits you.
+Take on a challenge and help us support more people impacted by schizophrenia across Scotland.

 support